 Each mission has an offical working language.
 At present, these are limited to English for OSCE missions and some EU, plus French, Spanish and Portuguese for other EU missions.
 If you want to apply for a mission where the language is not your native one then you will be asked to undertake a language test and the expected standard is C1 – ie complete fluency.

 A key requirement for all observers is to be objective and neutral.
 Just because something is being done in a different way from your home country, doesn’t mean it is wrong.
 There is an internationally agreed code of conduct and standard for observation which all of the reputable organisations are signed up to.
 One of the requirements is not to have any conflicts of interest such as declared support for one of the participating candidates or parties.

-Both WFD and SOLACE run databases and prospective observers can register to receive emails as and when a mission is announced.
+WFD runs a database and prospective observers can register to receive emails as and when a mission is announced.
 BEWC advertises missions on its website.
 For both EU and OSCE missions, observers also need to be registered on their system.

 As for money, international election observation (outside of core team roles) is not going to provide enough for a living, but you will not be out of pocket for individual missions either.
 UK observers receive a per diem to cover accommodation and food and this amount depends on the country where you are working.
 It can range from about €100 to €240 per day.
 Any per diem that you don’t spend can be kept.
-You will also receive money to pay for drivers and interpreters (who are chosen for you), fuel and so on.
+You will also receive money to pay for drivers and interpreters (who are chosen for you), fuel and so on and any of this money that is not spent must be returned.
 Flights and insurance is also taken care of.
 On top of this, LTOs (but not STOs) receive a small wage.

 That’s basically it.
 If you have any questions, please don’t hesitate to get in touch – firstname.lastname@example.org